 \section{Group-Specific Threshold Rules}

 The LP described in Section~\ref{sec:LP} yields a solution to our general decision-making problem, with an arbitrary number of treatment arms and a potentially complex utility function.
-Here we show that in the common case of $K=2$ treatments (e.g., with the options corresponding to whether or not one provides rideshare assistance), optimal decision policies can be expressed in a simple, interpretable form.
+Here we show that in the case of $K=2$ treatments (e.g., with the options corresponding to whether or not one provides rideshare assistance) and parity penalties only on cost, optimal decision policies can be expressed in a simple, interpretable form.
 Moreover, for a reward function $r$ that decomposes into aggregate and individual components---as in Eq.~\eqref{eq:r}---we can view optimal policies as group-specific threshold rules.